 Another book I regularly use is an acupuncture book.
 I just like to find out where Baihui, Laogong etc. are exactly located!
 I really like my German dtv-Atlas Akupunktur, but you probably prefer an English version.
 The Acupuncture Handbook below is a Kindle version and really not that expensive.
 If you prefer a hardcover, have a look at the Pictorial Atlas:

-To further deepen your knowledge, you could even get yourself a poster with acupuncture charts or one of those acupuncture models (a female statue is also available) or maybe even a colouring book!!!
+To further deepen your knowledge, you could even get yourself a poster with acupuncture charts or one of those acupuncture models or maybe even a colouring book!!!

 So if you are completely new to Traditional Chinese medicine, I would recommend you start with Talking about Acupuncture* and then choose any of the best TCM books from the beginning of this post and just continue learning!